A Nonparametric Approach with Marginals for Modeling Consumer Choice: Conclusions

 \section{Conclusions}

 We identify the first-known sufficient and necessary conditions to verify whether a set of given choice data can be represented by MDM.
-Besides being verifiable in polynomial time, these representable conditions lead to a mixed integer linear program to predict the revenue or choice probability of alternatives for an unseen assortment and a mixed integer convex program that can give the closest fitting MDM choice probabilities to the given dataset.
-We extend the representable conditions, prediction, and limit formulations to the novel grouped-MDM, which allows the flexibility of grouping the alternatives based on distribution of the random utilities.
-Our numerical experiments demonstrate that checking the representability of MDM is computationally efficient compared to RUM, and MDM provides better representation power, estimation, and prediction performance than MNL. \ACKNOWLEDGMENT{The authors gratefully acknowledge support from the Ministry of Education Academic Research Fund of Singapore under grants MOE2019-T2-2-163 and T2MOE1906.}
+Besides being verifiable in polynomial time, these representable conditions lead to (i) a mixed integer linear program to predict the revenue or choice probability of alternatives for an unseen assortment, and (ii) a mixed integer convex program that can give the closest fitting MDM choice probabilities to the given dataset. { Our numerical experiments with both real and synthetic datasets show that MDM offers competitive representational power and prediction accuracy when compared to RUM and its parametric subclasses, while also being computationally more efficient.
+This highlights MDM’s potential as a practical alternative for modeling choice data, balancing both performance and computational effort.}

 \ECSwitch